 The Long-Term Impact of Parental Alienation

 Parental alienation is a serious mental condition, and it can have a considerable impact on the long-term well-being of the child.
-In what is called parental alienation syndrome, children exhibit a variety of behaviours, including an obsessive hatred of the targeted parent and, eventually, hatred of their extended family, and borrowing phrases that the alienating parent might say.
+In what is called parental alienation syndrome, children exhibit a variety of behaviours, including an obsessive hatred of the targeted parent and, eventually, hatred of their extended family, accompanied by borrowed phrases that the alienating parent might use.
 The effects of parental alienation can last long into adulthood.
 Not only is there the obvious degradation of the relationship with the parent, but children can also suffer anger problems, trouble at school, eating disorders and depression.
 Children might also suffer from low self-esteem, self-hatred and lack of trust, and be more prone to substance abuse and other addictions.

 How Can You Stop Parental Alienation?

 As with most situations, prevention is the best cure.
-Arming yourself with the knowledge of the definition of parental alienation and recognising it early can help you salvage your relationship with your child before a significant amount of damage has been done.
+Arming yourself with the knowledge of the definition of parental alienation and recognising it early can help you salvage your relationship with your child before a significant amount of damage is done.
 But what can you do to stop parental alienation if it’s already present?
-Recently, more work has been done to combat parental alienation, with Cafcass (the Children and Family Court Advisory and Support Service) trialling a groundbreaking new process that can see children having limited contact with their divorcing parents if one parent tries to turn them against the other parent.
+Recently, more work has been done to combat parental alienation.
+Cafcass (the Children and Family Court Advisory and Support Service) trialling a groundbreaking new process that can see children having limited contact with their divorcing parents if one parent tries to turn them against the other parent.

 These guidelines came as a result of a three-month consultation period involving the input of various lobby groups, experts, doctors and solicitors.

 As previously stated, in extreme cases, the court may place the child with their other parent and visits from the alienating parent may be limited and supervised, if not cease entirely.
-A judge will look carefully at your case — parental alienation revolves around the concept of breaking down the relationship a child has with a parent entirely, and it may be that the child has decided they do not even want to see, let alone live with, their other parent.
+A judge will look carefully at your case.
+Parental alienation revolves around the concept of breaking down the relationship a child has with a parent entirely, and it may be that the child has decided they do not even want to see, let alone live with, their other parent.
 The court will take the child’s wishes into account, and this will carry more or less weight depending on the age of the child.
 However, a court may decide to place the child with the other parent regardless of their wishes, if it is in their best interests, and because the court acknowledges that parental alienation is a severe issue and potentially dangerous to children affected.
 In these cases, additional support will be provided to help the child bond again with their parent.

 Preventing Parental Alienation

-If you are concerned that your ex-partner is alienating your child, there are some steps you can take to help you best make your case to the court, safeguard your relationship with your child from further harm and stop parental alienation.
+If you are concerned your ex-partner is alienating your child, there are some steps you can take to help you best make your case to the court, safeguard your relationship with your child from further harm and stop parental alienation.

 Ultimately, it’s important not to give up.
-Parental alienation can be heartbreaking and it can sometimes be all too easy to lose hope if you’re repeatedly told that your child doesn’t want to see you.
-However, it’s important to remember that your child needs you in their life.
+Parental alienation can be heartbreaking and it can sometimes be all too easy to lose hope if you’re repeatedly told your child doesn’t want to see you.
+However, it’s important to remember your child needs you in their life.
 Speaking with a child law solicitors’ firm is the first step to stopping parental alienation and getting your relationship with your child back on track.